 On August 23, 1905, 409 Marlborough was purchased from the Marlboro Associates by attorney and real estate investor Frederick Silsbee Whitwell.
 He and his wife, Gertrude (Howard) Whitwell, lived at 166 Marlborough.

 Frederick S. Whitwell was the son of Frederick Augustus Whitwell and Mary Crowninshield (Silsbee) Whitwell.
 Frederick Augustus Whitwell’s brother, real estate dealer Samuel Horatio Whitwell, had purchased 411 Marlborough in January of 1891.
 He had died in March of 1904 and, under his will, his estate was inherited by his brother, Frederick Augustus Whitwell during his lifetime and then divided equally between Frederick A. Whitwell’s two children, Frederick Silsbee Whitwell and Natalie Silsbee Whitwell.

 Frederick A. Whitwell died in July of 1912.
-On July 16, 1913, Frederick S. Silsbee transferred a one-half interest in 409 Marlborough to his sister, Natalie.
-She and he thereby owned one-half interest in both 409 Marlborough and in 411 Marlborough (which they had inherited from Samuel Horatio Whitwell’s estate following the death of their father).
+On July 16, 1913, Frederick Silsbee Whitwell transferred a one-half interest in 409 Marlborough to his sister, Natalie.
+She and he thereby each owned one-half interest in both 409 Marlborough and in 411 Marlborough (which they had inherited from Samuel Horatio Whitwell’s estate following the death of their father).
 On November 1, 1916, Frederick S. Whitwell transferred his one-half interest in both properties to Natalie Whitwell.

 409 Marlborough and 411 Marlborough remained under the same ownership until 1960.

 By 1915, 409 Marlborough had been converted from twelve to eighteen apartments.